-The easiest way to find a local tax return preparer is to search online for "tax preparers near me" and randomly pick someone from the list.
-But that's certainly not the best way.
-If you want a tax professional who's qualified, honest and reliable, you need to put in a little more work.
+An easy way to find a local tax return preparer is probably to search online for "tax preparers near me" and pick someone from the list.
+But that isn't the best way.
+If you want a qualified, honest, and reliable tax professional, you need to put in a little more work.

 There are a lot of people out there claiming to be a "tax professional."
-However, just because someone hangs out a shingle and advertises tax prep services, it doesn't mean they actually have the skill, education, and expertise to handle your return.
+However, just because someone advertises tax preparation services, it doesn't mean that they have the skill, education, and expertise to properly prepare your tax return.

-To increase the odds of finding a qualified tax preparer, look for someone who is credentialed.
-You're much more likely to get a competent preparer if they've been vetted by the IRS or a state regulatory board.
+So, to increase the odds of finding a qualified tax preparer, look for someone who is credentialed.
+You are much more likely to get a competent preparer if they've been vetted by the IRS or a state regulatory board.
 The most common types of credentialed preparers are certified public accountants (CPAs), enrolled agents, attorneys, and annual filing season program participants.

+Enrolled Agents.
 Enrolled agents are licensed by the IRS.
-They must pass a comprehensive exam, which requires them to demonstrate proficiency in federal tax return preparation, and complete 72 hours of continuing education classes every three years.
+They must pass a comprehensive exam, which requires them to demonstrate proficiency in federal tax return preparation and complete 72 hours of continuing education classes every three years.

-Attorneys are licensed and regulated by state courts and/or state bar associations.
-They graduated from law school and passed a bar exam.
-In addition, attorneys must also take continuing education classes and satisfy professional ethics requirements.
+Attorneys.
+Many attorneys are licensed and regulated by state courts and/or state bar associations.
+If they are licensed, they not only graduated from law school but also passed a bar exam.
+In addition, attorneys are often required to take continuing education classes and satisfy other professional ethics requirements.